-The Professional Education Committee (PrEC) produces peer-reviewed webinars and panel discussions, focused on a wide range of professional topics within the domains of anxiety, depression, and related disorders.
+The Professional Education Committee (PrEC) produces peer-reviewed webinars, panel discussions, and symposia focused on a wide range of professional topics within the domains of anxiety, depression, and related disorders.
 The PrEC also collaborates with the Conference Committee to provide input on annual conference programming.

-The PrEC currently has nine active members, in addition to Dr. Barbara Kamholz (Senior Advisor for Professional Education) and Dr. Risa Weisberg (Board Liaison).
+The PrEC currently has eleven active members, in addition to Dr. Barbara Kamholz (Senior Advisor for Professional Education) and Dr. Risa Weisberg (Board Liaison).
 Dr. Jill Emanuele will be taking over as Board Liaison in March 2022.

 - Increasing the disciplinary and cultural diversity of the PrEC.
-We have sent out a "Call for New Members" to SIG leadership and the membership at large to apply to be a part of PrEc.
+We plan to focus on inviting specific individuals from a diverse group of post-doctoral fellows and early career members to apply to be a part of PrEC.
 We especially hope to increase the number of MDs and licensed master's level mental health professionals.
-Members who are interested in joining the committee can contact Dr. Micco at firstname.lastname@example.org.
+Other members who are interested in joining the committee can contact Sasha Sicard at [email protected]

 - Continuing to work on increasing the reach of our webinars beyond the ADAA membership.